What to remember:

 6 - The environment

-Chemicals in our environment, such as chemicals used in household products and pesticides, can potentially affect the composition of our microbiota.
+Chemicals present in our environment, such as chemicals used in household products and pesticides, can potentially affect the composition of our microbiota.

 An imbalance in the intestinal microbiota at the heart of depression

 Additionally, an altered gut microbiota can induce chronic inflammation in the gut, generating inflammatory molecules that can reach the brain through the bloodstream.
 This brain inflammation is found in patients with depression and impairs brain function, such as the neurological processes involved in mood regulation.
-This contributes to the appearance of depressive symptoms.
+This contributes to the onset of depressive symptoms.

 Sources:

 World Health Organization.
 (January 30, 2020).
-Main points of reference on depression. who.int. https://www.who.int/en/news-room/fact-sheets/detail/depression
+Key Facts on Depression. who.int. https://www.who.int/en/news-room/fact-sheets/detail/depression

-Unknown author.
-Statistics and figures for depression in France and around the world.
-(July 30, 2020). https://www.la-depression.org/. https://www.la-depression.org/comprendre-la-depression/la-depression-en-chiffre/
+Author unknown.
+Statistics and figures on depression in France and around the world.
+(July 30, 2020). https://www.la-depression.org/. https://www.la-depression.org/comprendre-la-depression/la- depression-en-chiffre/

 INSERM.
 (December 6, 2019).
 Depression.
 Inserm - Science for health. https://www.inserm.fr/information-en-sante/dossiers-information/depression

-ORBLIN, Marie and the others.
-(2021, March 1).
-Imbalance of the intestinal microbiota and depressive disorders.
+ORBLIN, Marie et al. (2021, March 1).
+Gut microbiota imbalance and depressive disorders.
 ScienceDirect. https://www.sciencedirect.com/science/article/pii/S0515370021000343RABOT, Sylvie.
 (2015).
-Gut-brain axis: how the gut microbiota influences the stress response.
+Gut-brain axis: how the intestinal microbiota influences the stress response.
 Bulletin of the French Veterinary Academy, 3, 267. https://doi.org/10.4267/2042/57938